 The other day, someone I met for the first time asked me an interesting question.
 Referring to one of my posts on love, she said, “You wrote in your article that unconditional love is very rare.
 Isn’t a mother’s love for a child unconditional?”
 Before I tell you what answer I gave her, I would like to share with you a little story.

 Eventually, they got lucky one day and she conceived.
-While she was pregnant, the state came under siege from the enemy forces.
+While she was pregnant, the state came under siege from enemy forces.
 In that war, they lost their home and had to go to a rehabilitation camp.
-She delivered a baby boy while in the camp.
-Prematurely.
+She delivered a baby boy while in the camp, prematurely.
 Over time, things began to normalize and they got a new home.
 They doted on their son.
 Their life revolved around him.
 Twelve years passed.

 Someone knocked on their door one day.
 It was a lady with a young boy and a couple.
-As fate would have it, they found out that at the time of the child’s birth, due to the chaos at the rehabilitation camp, the child actually got exchanged in the incubator.
-Before the staff member could rectify the mistake, she suffered a deep wound in a bomb blast and went into coma for twelve years.
+As fate would have it, they found out that at the time of the child’s birth, due to the chaos at the rehabilitation camp, the children had actually been exchanged in the incubator.
+Before the staff member could rectify the mistake, she suffered a deep wound in a bomb blast and went into a coma for twelve years.
 She said she had come to give them back their real son.
-She further informed that the couple accompanying her were the real parents of the boy they thought was their son all along.
+She further informed them that the couple accompanying her were the real parents of the boy they thought was their son all along.

-The dilemma was not about choosing one over the other, it was an emotional turmoil, great confusion about how come she felt a surge of emotions for a boy she saw for the first time in her life.
+The dilemma was not about choosing one over the other, it was emotional turmoil and great confusion about how come she felt a surge of emotions for a boy she saw for the first time in her life.
 How come she was feeling greater love for her real son, she thought.
-She did not want to let go off the child she had brought up either.
-The attachment was too great, too many memories.
+She did not want to let go of the child she had brought up either.
+The attachment was too great, with too many memories.
 But she certainly couldn’t give up her real son, she felt.
 The other woman felt the same about her son.

-Let’s assume he’ll be sentenced next week where he may be let off with a life sentence or he may be sent to the gallows.
-The mother of even such a criminal prays to her god for his protection and pardon.
+Let’s assume he’ll be sentenced next week where he may be let off with a life sentence, or he may be sent to the chair.
+The mother of even such a criminal prays to God for his protection and pardon.
 She doesn’t want her son to die.
-She knows he ruined a life besides causing irreparable damage to the victim’s loved ones.
+She knows he ruined a life and caused irreparable damage to the victim’s loved ones.
 Yet, she still wouldn’t want her son to be punished.

 Why is a mother often willing and able to forgive even the gravest acts of her children?
 The attachment she has with her children, the love she feels for them far exceeds in ardor and fullness compared to any other relationship.
 Why?
 Let me offer you my perspective.
 As follows: